awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudwatch-anomalydetector-metricdataquery.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ReturnData`  <a name="cfn-cloudwatch-anomalydetector-metricdataquery-returndata"></a>
 When used in `GetMetricData`, this option indicates whether to return the timestamps and raw data values of this metric\.
-If you are performing this call just to do math expressions and do not also need the raw data returned, you can specify `False`\.
-If you omit this, the default of `True` is used\.
+If you are performing this call just to do math expressions and do not also need the raw data returned, you can specify `false`\.
+If you omit this, the default of `true` is used\.
-When used in `PutMetricAlarm`, specify `True` for the one expression result to use as the alarm\.
+When used in `PutMetricAlarm`, specify `true` for the one expression result to use as the alarm\.
 For all other metrics and expressions in the same `PutMetricAlarm` operation, specify `ReturnData` as False\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)